e-CLOSE/Toolbox/Tools/Figma.md

 ## Detailed description & quick guide

 Figma is a collaborative graphics editor and prototyping tool.
 It is a web application that can be used in the Google Chrome browser or, also, can be downloaded to work with it on the computer.
-The application is especially focused on wireframing websites, designing mobile app interfaces, prototyping designs, crafting social media posts , and everything in between. provides several tools for collaborative work since it works in the cloud.
-It enables real-time sharing on the same file.
+The application is especially focused on wireframing websites, designing mobile app interfaces, prototyping designs and crafting social media posts.
+It provides several tools for collaborative work and enables real-time sharing on the same file.

 ## Additional details